Support Tip: Keeping Up with Your Categories, Specialties, and Skills

 - Skill: Knowledge/experience-based and can be shared across multiple categories or specialties

-Let’s go over some best practices for using categories, specialties, and skills at your organization.
+Let’s go over some best practices for using categories, specialties, and skills at your organisation.

 Best Practices for Managing your Categories, Specialties, and Skills